 How to Choose the Right PR Agency

 Many business owners and professionals such as the dermatologists, psychologists, plastic surgeons and internists that KMR represents, often have a hard time when they first seek public relations for their medical practice.
 They know that to take a business to the next level, they need public relations as a cost-effective way to promote their medical practice.
 How does one choose a top PR firm?
 What should a public relations firm show you to prove that they grasp your practice and sub-specialty, understand your audience, and have the media connections to achieve the results you desire?
-Can they prove they have done so with previous clients in your sector?
+Can they prove they have done so with previous clients in your sector?request a consultation

 What should Public Relations firms show you prior to signing with them?

 KMR Communications Founder and CEO, Katherine Rothman, says the first thing a client should look at is the PR firm’s website.
 “You can search through PR firms on the internet until you are blue in the face, but are the websites you are sifting through showing you anything of value?
 Or is it all ambiguous talking points about strategy and media outreach peppered with pretty images?

 Rothman, who became a pioneer in the field of medical public relations in the mid-90s, explains that many public relations agencies have beautiful sites that are meager in the information category.
 “A good public relations firm will use its site to give their prospective clients information that better equips them to make an educated decision.
 From the site, a potential client should be able to gather how long the firm has been in business, what types of clients the firm specializes in, or is the firm a “come one, come all” type.
 Is it a boutique or a large firm where you will be the small fish in the pond because the company is repping large pharmaceutical companies who can pay three times your retainer fee?”